daizutabi/ivory/docs/tutorial/core.md

 ### List

 A list parameter can be overwritten by passing a new list.
-Off course you can change the lengh of the list.
+Off course you can change the length of the list.
 The original `hidden_sizes` was `[10, 20]`.
+Modify it.

 ```python
 run = experiment.create_run(hidden_sizes=[2, 3, 4])